This post is also available in: Français

 - Add ground lamb to pan and continue cooking until cooked through and browned (use a spoon to drain excess of fat if needed).
 Season with salt and pepper.

 - Then add the tomato sauce, cinnamon, cumin, salt, pepper, and bay leaves.
 Cook a few minutes until the water evaporates and mixture thickens.

 To make the hazelnut's topping

-In a bowl, combine hazelnuts, panko, Parmesan cheese, Pecorino Romano and 2 Tbsp of olive oil just to moisten this topping.
+- In a bowl, combine hazelnuts, panko, Parmesan cheese, Pecorino Romano and 2 tablespoon of olive oil just to moisten this topping.

 To assemble the dish